 Natali Vineyard

 Natali Vineyards offers a little bit of something for everyone.
-The vineyard grows 20 types of grapes that are used in single varietals and blends and also offers a unique selection of fruit wines ranging from blueberry to peach plum.
-The two most popular are Erotic Aronia and the award-winning Nonno’s Cellar Wine.
+The vineyard grows 20 types of grapes that are used in single varietals and blends.
+They are known for their unique selection of fruit wines ranging from blueberry to peach plum.
+We’re not sweet wine lovers but enjoyed Erotic Aronia and the award-winning Nonno’s Cellar Wine, which are among their most popular offerings.

 There is plenty of space in the tasting room to enjoy Natali’s offerings, or guests can spread out on the patio that overlooks the vineyard.
 Summer often brings live music as part of Wine Down Wednesdays and Sunday Music in the Vines.